 The student body is diverse.

-More than 9,700 students attend the Larimer Campus each year.
-About two-thirds attend part time.
-A total of 15 percent of Larimer students are members of one or more ethnic group.
-Many students enroll right from high school, so the median age is 21.5.
-But about one-third of our students are 26 or older.
+More than 10,000 students attend the Westminster Campus every year.
+About three-quarters of the students attend part time.
+About 30 percent of Westminster students are members of one or more ethnic group.
+Many students enroll right from high school, so the median age is 22.
+But more than one-third of our students are 26 or older.

 Top transfer destinations.

 Many students come to FRCC before transferring.
-Larimer’s top transfer destination is our friend down Shields Street, Colorado State University.
-Next is the University of Northern Colorado.
+Westminster’s top transfer destination is Metropolitan State University of Denver.
+Next is the University of Colorado-Boulder.